-One of the central tasks is the development of a new open access platform (called the European Biodiversity Portal) for sharing biodiversity data and tools, as well as results from current analyses.
-There are a number of contributions of Biodiversity Observation Networks (BONs) towards mobilizing biodiversity information for use by policy development and decision-makers (Wetzel et al. 2015).
+One of the central tasks is the development of a new open access platform (called the European Biodiversity Portal, http://biodiversity.eubon.eu) for sharing biodiversity data and tools, as well as results from current analyses.
+A part of the European Biodiversity Portal is dedicated to citizen science and serves as the major entry point for accessing the EU BON work on the citizen science gateway.

+In general, there are a number of contributions of Biodiversity Observation Networks (BONs) towards mobilizing biodiversity information for use by policy development and decision-makers (Wetzel et al. 2015).
 Data leveraged from various sources are standardised and integrated by BONs (e.g. application of standards, creation of data and knowledge products, modelling), whilst ensuring alignment with policy needs hence making biodiversity data discoverable, accessible and processable.

-For EU BON citizen science is a vital element with regards to biodiversity information sources that provide data for research and policy-making.
-CS data are used by many research institutes, public organisations and local data portals (see Appendix 1).
+Citizen science is a vital element for EU BON with regards to biodiversity information sources that provide data for research and policy-making.
+CS data are used by many research institutes, public organisations and local data portals (see Suppl. material 1).
 CS data offer volumes of field data, which would otherwise not be possible to collect with the limited resources of research institutes and agencies.
-Thus one of the main targets for EU BON is to make CS data available through various efforts, for example through networking and by using new technologies for data mobilisation (EU BON consortium 2016).
-As the data quality is one of the main concerns about data collected by volunteers, EU BON has also evaluated existing solutions to improve the quality of biodiversity data, mainly by developing best practice examples or tools for citizen science projects in cooperation with other citizen science initiatives.
+Thus one of the main targets for EU BON is to make CS data available through various efforts, for example through networking and by using new technologies for data mobilisation (EU BON Consortium 2016).
+As the data quality is one of the main concerns about data collected by volunteers, EU BON will also evaluate existing solutions to improve the quality of biodiversity data, mainly by developing best practice examples or tools for citizen science projects in cooperation with other citizen science initiatives.
 Cooperation will help to avoid duplication, collectively work on data standards and distribute knowledge of tools and best practices.
-Overall, one of the main goals of a common EU Citizen Science Gateway is to integrate CS data for European biodiversity research.
+Overall, one of the main goals of a common EU citizen science Gateway is to integrate CS data for European biodiversity research.
 EU BON also seeks to develop a strategy for achieving this goal and encourages educational aspects of citizen science through networking and the development of tools.

-1.4 EU citizen science gateway for biodiversity data
+EU citizen science gateway for biodiversity data